 Day after day, we show them that they aren’t alone, that they belong and that they are loved.
 They can also receive substance misuse counselling, treatment for mental illness, and support with finding a job and a safe place to live when they leave us.

-Our goal at the shelter is to guide young people away from their immediate crisis and toward independent living or, where possible, family repatriation.
+Our goal is to guide young people away from their immediate crisis and toward independent living or, where possible, family repatriation.

 Sadly, repatriation is quite rare.
 Instead, when they are out of crisis, many are referred to our long-term transitional housing program, Rights of Passage, which allows us to provide them with a continuum of care in an environment that feels like home.